awsdocs/aws-deeplens-user-guide/doc_source/deeplens-import-external-trained.md

-# Importing an Externally Trained Model<a name="deeplens-import-external-trained"></a>
+# Import an Externally Trained Model<a name="deeplens-import-external-trained"></a>

 To use an externally trained model, import it\.

 **To import an externally trained model**

-1. Sign in to the AWS Management Console and open the AWS DeepLens console at [https://console\.aws\.amazon\.com/deeplens/](https://console.aws.amazon.com/deeplens/)\.
+1. Sign in to the AWS Management Console for AWS DeepLens at [https://console\.aws\.amazon\.com/deeplens/](https://console.aws.amazon.com/deeplens/)\.

 1. In the navigation pane, choose **Models**, then choose **Import model**\.